Banking culture breeds dishonesty, scientific study finds

 Given maximum winnings of $200, there was "a considerable incentive to cheat", Fehr's team wrote in the journal Nature.

-The same experiments with employees in other sectors -- including manufacturing, telecoms and pharmaceuticals -- showed they don't become more dishonest when their professional identity or banking-related information is emphasised.
+The same experiments with employees in other sectors -- including manufacturing, telecoms and pharmaceuticals -- showed they don't become more dishonest when their professional identity or banking-related information is emphasized.

 The full study can be seen at www.nature.com/nature